Entity Framework - Database First Approach

 However, also there are many scenarios wherein we keep changing the table definitions or something in the database.
 So in that case we need to update our designer, so to do that we need to right-click on the designer surface and click on the updated model from the database.
 This will update the designer with the latest changed effects in the database.

-update model
+Update model

-Now, one of the most awaited features in Entity Framework was Enums.
+Now, one of the most awaited features in Entity Framework is Enums.
 Without Enums earlier people had workarounds.
-So, basically, if we want to use an Enum type we can use it against the property of integer type.
+So, if we want to use an Enum type we can use it against the property of integer type.
 Let me show you how to create an Enum type, we need to go to the model browser, then right-click the Enum and say add Enum type.

-add new enum type
+Add new enum type

 So basically there could be these many types allowed for an Enum as is shown in the dropdown box.
 Now, let's go ahead and create it.

 Now, keep the following flags unchecked.
-These are basically bitwise operators, in other words, if I have a requirement to check for a combination of members, then we need to use that.
+These are bitwise operators, in other words, if I have a requirement to check for a combination of members, then we need to use that.
 Now when I click OK, it will generate one type in the Enum category in the model browser as shown below.

-enum generat
+Enum generat

 Now, when I save this browser one new model will be created for the Enum as shown below.

-model generat for enum
+Model generat for enum

-enum quant
+Enum quant

 So, after defining my Enum I can go ahead and map the int type with a new Enum type as shown below.